Aphaenogaster longiceps – Australia

 The Fourmiculture Charter on legislation and ethics:

-Fourmiculture offers this exceptional species native to Australia, a very protective country which combines both the most impressive species in the world, and extremely strict legislation on their collection and export.
+Fourmiculture offers this exceptional species originating from Australia, a very protective country which combines both the most impressive species in the world, and extremely strict legislation on their collection and export.

-Because a large number of exotic species on sale are of fraudulent origin, Fourmiculture is engaging with the authorities.
-The colony will reach you with:
+Because many exotic species for sale are of fraudulent origin, Fourmiculture is working with the authorities.
+The colony will arrive with:

 1/ an export certificate